mibradl/DevOps/Chapter9_AWS_Services/Module_9_Deploy_to_EC2_Server_from_Jenkins_Pipeline_CICD_Part_2/README.md

     [ec2-user@ip-172-31-89-89 ~]$

-Replace Docker image with newly build verion
+Replace Docker image with new build version

     When Jenkins pipeline runs: new docker image verion is built and pushed to repo